Expanded access: United States

 Drugs can be made available to individuals, small groups, or large groups.

 In the US, actual provision of the drug depends on the manufacturer's willingness to provide it, as well as the person's ability to pay for it; it is the company's decision whether to require payment or to provide the drug or device for free.
+To promote transparency regarding this decision-making, the 21st Century Cures Act requires pharmaceutical companies to make their expanded access policies publicly available.
+However, a 2021 analysis found that while large companies have largely complied, smaller firms frequently fail to post these required policies.
 The manufacturer can only charge direct costs for individual INDs; it can add some but not all indirect costs for small group or larger expanded access programs.
 To the extent that a doctor or clinic is required for use of the drug or device, they too may require payment.

 In some cases, it may be in the manufacturer's commercial interest to provide access under an EA program; this is a way, for example, for a company to make money before the drug or device is approved.
 Companies must provide data collected from people getting the drug or device under EA programs to the FDA annually; this data may be helpful with regard to getting the drug or device approved, or may be harmful, should unexpected adverse events occur.
 The manufacturer remains legally liable as well.
 If the manufacturer chooses to charge for the investigational product, that price influences later discussions about the price if the product is approved for marketing.